BUBUBIUBIU/Knowledge-Stack/JavaScript/JavaScript.markdown

 抓取input field里的值，清空input field里的值
 ## Class
 ### Prototype & Inheritance
 Example.
 Class A is inherited from class B. Then, A.proto === B.prototype.
+This equation describes both instantiation and inheritance.
+More detailed example (Person and Athlete) is in JS course.
 Methods and properties in prototype can be shared by instances.
 ## Promise
 catch then Promise.all() Promise.race Promise.resolve() Promise.reject()
 ## Async/Await
-Async function always automatically returns a promise, then the promise will automatically be resolved with returned value.
+- Async function always automatically returns a promise, then the promise will automatically be resolved with returned value.

-If there is no any await in async function, it executes at once then returns a promise object.
+- If there is no any await in async function, it executes at once then returns a promise object.
 Actually, async function executes at once after it is called.

-We can first define async function.
+- We can first define async function.
 It does not execute at once like instantiation of Promise.
 It needs calling to execute.

-The result Await returns is different with Promise or then method.
+- The result Await returns is different with Promise or then method.
 It can return both values and promise.
 If result is promise, The return value on left side of equal sign is the arguments of resolve method.

-When will the async function get stuck?
+- When will the async function get stuck?
 If there is an await expression, it will stop and wait for resolve.
 The code after this await expression will be put into micro-task queue.
 ## JS运行机制/宏任务与微任务/
 ### 宏任务